 Photo by: Flickr/GoldenStatePhoto

 Yes, there really is California fall color in San Diego County!
 At 4,000 feet in elevation, palm trees and sandy beaches give way to Julian‘s mountain air, apple orchards, and some wonderful opportunities for leaf peeping.
 This historic mining town is a great place for Southern California natives to get a taste of fall without having to hop on a plane.
 Grab a cup of hot apple cider and enjoy the view before heading back on down the mountain and into the land of endless summers.

 California Fall Colors in Sacramento

 California’s capital is filled with more than high rises and legislature.
 Sacramento’s 110,000 city-owned trees (and many more privately owned) create quite a vibrant spectacle come fall.
 When I lived in Sacramento, I absolutely loved taking the bridge over the river and gazing down at the beautiful trees below.
 My kids loved jumping in piles of leaves in city parks and searching for maple leaves bigger than their tiny faces.
 If you can pick any season to visit the City of Trees, make it autumn.

 Look for the best hotel prices in California

 Read all about where to go and where to stay while in Sacramento with kids.

 15 miles west of San Rafael, the Bay Area crowds are non-existent and coastal redwoods intermingle with oaks and firs to create a lovely fall spectacle come late October.
 Samuel P Taylor State Park in Marin County is a great place to hike, bike, and enjoy the golds and browns popping against the evergreens.
-Pt Reyes National Seashore is just down the road and an especially nice place to take in the sunset this time of year.
+Pt Reyes National Seashore is nearby, a nice place to take in the sunset this time of year.

 Interested in visiting the North Bay?
 Then be sure to check out all of our suggestions for family friendly lodging and activities in the Bay Area.